 Lifeline personal emergency response system units bring peace of mind to individuals and families in the Greene County Medical Center service area.
-The medical center teams with Philips Lifeline Medical Alert Service to offer this service.

 How Lifeline Works

 - Summon help.
 When you need help, just press your personal help button and the assigned helper will be notified, whether that is a family member, caregiver, neighbor or emergency services.

 - Professional intervention.
 The Lifeline response center associate accesses your profile and assesses the situation and then establishes two-way voice communication.